iot-salzburg/panta_rhei/README.md

     And set the following properties to:

         broker.id=[k]
-        log.dirs=/tmp/kafka-logs
         log.retention.hours=720
-        zookeeper.connect=192.168.48.81:2181
+        zookeeper.connect=192.168.48.81:2181,192.168.48.82:2181,192.168.48.83:2181

-    Note that zookeeper will run solely on node 192.168.48.81.
+    Note that zookeeper will run on the nodes ending with 81, 82 and 83.

 * Create Systemd file and enable autostart

-    As zookeeper will only run on the node with ip 192.68.48.81, we copy the file `zookeeper.service` from `setup/kafka` into `/etc/systemd/system/` and them adjust the *user* and *group*.
+    As zookeeper will run on each node with ips 192.68.48.81,192.68.48.82 and 192.68.48.83, therefore we copy the file `zookeeper.service` from `setup/kafka` into `/etc/systemd/system/` and adjust the *user* and *group*.

-    (only on 192.68.48.81)
+    ```bash
     cp setup/kafka/zookeeper.service /etc/systemd/system/
     sudo nano /etc/systemd/system/zookeeper.service
+    ```

     Kafka will run on each node, so we copy the file `kafka.service` from `setup/kafka` into `/etc/systemd/system/` and them adjust the *user*, *group* and the node id *[k]* in *ExecStart*.
 Do that on each node.

+    ```bash
-        cp setup/kafkakafka.service
+    cp setup/kafka/kafka.service /etc/systemd/system/
     sudo nano /etc/systemd/system/kafka.service
+    ```

-    After that, reload the services and enable autostart for each service:
+    After that, reload the services on each node and enable autostart for each service:

         sudo systemctl daemon-reload
-        sudo service zookeeper restart  # only on node with ip 192.68.48.81 sudo service zookeeper status  # only on node with ip 192.68.48.81 sudo service kafka restart
+        sudo systemctl restart zookeeper
+        sudo systemctl status --no-pager zookeeper
+        sudo systemctl restart kafka
-        sudo service kafka status
+        sudo systemctl status --no-pager kafka
         sudo systemctl enable kafka
-        sudo systemctl enable zookeeper  # only on node with ip 192.68.48.81
+        sudo systemctl enable zookeeper

     The status should show that the service run successful.
 If you are curious, run the tests [here](#firstly-apache-kafka-and-some-requirements-have-to-be-installed).